-For fiscal years ended June 30, 2020 and 2019, the Entry Age Actuarial Cost Method was used in determining employer contribution rates, calculated by the RRS's actuaries.
+For fiscal years ended June 30, 2021 and 2020, the Entry Age Actuarial Cost Method was used in determining employer contribution rates, calculated by the RRS's actuaries.

 The annual contribution percentages include amortization of the unfunded actuarial liability.
-The employer contribution rates calculated for fiscal year ended June 30, 2020 were 41.66% for sworn public safety officers and 53.46% for general employees.
-The employer contributions rates calculated for fiscal year ending June 30, 2019 were 41.02% for sworn public safety officers and 50.03% for general employees.
+The employer contribution rates calculated for fiscal year ended June 30, 2021 were 38.40% for sworn public safety officers and 84.31% for general employees.
+The employer contributions rates calculated for fiscal year ending June 30, 2020 were 41.66% for sworn public safety officers and 53.46% for general employees.

 The City Code requires that contributions to the RRS consist of a normal contribution plus an accrued liability contribution, which, combined, equal the actuarially determined contribution.

-Contributions totaling \$57,220,651, including \$1,980,230 in member contributions, were made from July 1, 2019 to June 30, 2020 in accordance with the actuarially determined contribution requirements stated above.
-Contributions made during the fiscal year ended June 30, 2019 were \$50,475,517, including \$1,935,870 in member contributions in accordance actuarially determined contribution requirements stated above.
+Contributions totaling \$57,454,374, including \$1,804,651 in member contributions, were made from July 1, 2020 to June 30, 2021 in accordance with the actuarially determined contribution requirements stated above.
+Contributions made during the fiscal year ended June 30, 2020 were \$57,220,651, including \$1,980,230 in member contributions.